 It is currently housed in the Russian Diamond Fund at the Kremlin in Moscow.

 Mining operations were halted briefly in the 1990s after the bottom of the pit became flooded.

 Estimates of the mine's lifetime production value the total market value of all diamonds extracted to be around £13 Billion or more.

-De Beers were very interested in the mine
+De Beers was very interested in the mine

 At the time a company called De Beers was particularly troubled by developments at the Mirny Mine.